Home

 >

-When to change wiper blades
+When to change your windscreen wipers

-When it comes to wiper blades, we recommend changing them at least once a year.
+You should change your windscreen wipers every year.
 Wiper blades may survive longer than this, but by replacing them at least once a year, you’ll ensure they’re always performing as intended.

 Is driving with bad wipers illegal?

-Wiper blades also simply wear out.
-The rubber is made to be soft enough to not damage the windscreen, which means it will wear down with use.
+Cold weather can degrade all types of rubber quickly, so it’s imperative not to use your blades to clear ice in winter.
+The rubber is made to be soft enough not to damage the windscreen, which means it will wear down with use.

-How to make wiper blades last longer
+How to make your windscreen wipers last longer

-Clean the windscreen manually.
-This may seem obvious, but it’s important to keep your windscreen clean and dry.
+• Clean the windscreen manually - This may seem obvious, but it’s important to keep your windscreen clean and dry

 You’ll remove any dirt or debris that might be set on your windscreen, that would cause wear to the wipers as they scrape over it, windscreen wipers are only designed to move rainwater.